racenis/tram-world-editor/README.md

 ### Bugs
 - Undo/redo does not change the name of the object in the tree menu
 	- Will be fixed when an optimization is implemented
+- Switching the type on a visible entity causes an assertion to fail
+	- RenderComponent does not support switching out its models while it is initialized
+	- Either the component needs to be re-initialized, or fixed in the engine code

 ### Other features
 - 2D viewport